Ho Ho Ho!? Santa’s Health Habits Are No Merry MatterOct 15, 2019

 Concerns: Heart & vascular disease, obesity

 Recommendation: Santa Claus’s extra weight puts him at risk for heart disease, type 2 diabetes, high blood pressure, sleep apnea and stroke.
-For someone like Santa and others dealing with obesity, check with Center for Surgical Weight Loss at Saint Francis Hospital - Memphis.
-See if you might be a candidate by attending our online seminar on our website, www.memphisweightlosssurgery.com.
+For someone like Santa dealing with obesity, a free cardiac age screening would help him know if he is young at heart.
+To sign up for your screening, go to www.MyCardiacAge.com.

 Bad Knees & Back: